 Since launching its Empowering Health commitment in 2018, UnitedHealthcare has invested more than $40 million in Empowering Health grants, reaching more than 6 million people through partnerships with community-based organizations in 29 states.

-Find out more about UnitedHealthcare’s commitment to Empowering Health.
+Find out more about UnitedHealthcare’s commitment to Empowering Health and watch a video of the impact it’s having in the communities we serve.